apocoder/rok8s-scripts/README.md

 In this case, go ahead and pin to a major version such as `v8-alpine`

+## Orbs

+CircleCI has introduced the concept of reusable config in the form of [Orbs](https://circleci.com/orbs/).
+ReactiveOps publishes an orb called `reactiveops/rok8s-scripts` in order to provide easier configuration inside of CircleCI.

 ## Further Reading

 - [Building and Pushing Docker Images](/docs/docker.md)